serve

 Work for or be a servant to (synset 202546367)

-"May I serve you?"; "She attends the old lady in the wheelchair"; "Can you wait on our table, please?"; "Is a salesperson assisting you?"; "The minister served the King for many years"hyponym:verb group: serve - devote (part of) one's life or efforts to, as of countries, institutions, or ideas
+"May I serve you?"; "She attends the old lady in the wheelchair"; "Can you wait on our table, please?"; "Is a salesperson assisting you?"; "The minister served the King for many years"subtypes:verb group: serve - devote (part of) one's life or efforts to, as of countries, institutions, or ideas

 -